 Therefore, only CIPs that are externally funded will be pursued with the NCRWMO as the lead entity.
-Additionally, the NCRWMO will leverage the existing knowledge and emerging opportunities presented by project partners, such as road authorities, Dakota County, Dakota SWCD, the MNDNR, and others.
+Additionally, the NCRWMO will leverage the existing knowledge and emerging opportunities presented by project partners and reach out at identified times in the implementation schedule to potential partners that includes road authorities, Dakota County, Dakota SWCD, the MNDNR, and others, to determine if opportunities exist.

 NCRWMO is dedicated to protecting and improving the water resources within the North Cannon River Watershed and will support other partners in the capital improvement project pursuits to the extent feasible.
 Some examples of support that may be provided by the NCRWMO include, but are not limited to, assisting with outreach efforts, grant and project review, participation on project planning teams, O&M plan development, and attending public meetings to support the project.
-The NCRWMO anticipates potential partnering on projects such as water retention and storage or stormwater projects with cities or townships as well as streambank stabilization, and wetland restorations.
+The NCRWMO anticipates potential partnering on projects such as water retention and storage or stormwater projects with cities or townships as well as streambank stabilization, wetland restorations, and culvert replacements.

-Dakota County, a long-standing partner of the NCRWMO, provides a framework for addressing several priority issues and geographies in the North Cannon River WMO within their Land Conservation Plan (Figure 30).
+Dakota County, a long-standing partner of the NCRWMO, provides a framework for addressing several priority issues and geographies in the North Cannon River WMO within their Land Conservation Plan (Figure 5-4).
 Additionally, the Land Conservation Plan identifies a variety of funding options that could be utilized, along with a variety of County tools that could be used to enhance the partnership's ability to implement conservation projects.
 Funding options begin on page 45 of the Land Conservation Plan.